 Usage:

-// Result: 'true' if this token is located after token belonging to the group 'before' and before the token belonging to the group 'after'. tok_is_between_groups('before', 'after')
+// Result: 'true' if this entity is located after entity belonging to the group 'before' and before the entity belonging to the group 'after'. ent_is_between_groups('before', 'after')

 Description: